The Left Adjoint of Derived Parabolic Induction: Foundations

 is bijective.
 Recall also that $X$ is called \emph{rigid} if for all $Y\in \D(K)$ the natural map

 is an isomorphism in $\D(K)$.
 Since $\one$ is compact and $\Hom_{\D(K)}\bigl(\one, \hom(X,Y)\bigr)= \Hom_{\D(K)}(X,Y)$, it is immediate that rigid objects are compact.
-For the converse, note that $\one$ is rigid and that the strictly full subcategory of rigid objects is triangulated and closed under direct summands.
+For the converse, it is easy to see that $\one$ is rigid and that the strictly full subcategory of rigid objects is triangulated and closed under direct summands (closure under direct summands can either be checked directly or by observing that split idempotents are absolute equalizers \cite[Prop.~6.5.4]{Borceux.I}).
 Therefore, the strictly full, thick, triangulated subcategory $\langle\one\rangle$ generated by $\one$ consists of rigid objects.
-Now, \cite[Lem.~2.2]{Neeman.1992} shows that $\langle \one\rangle$ consists of all the compact objects in $\D(K)$. \end{proof}
+Now, \cite[Lem.~2.2]{Neeman.1992b} shows that $\langle \one\rangle$ consists of all the compact objects in $\D(K)$. \end{proof}